LizMyers/London-Blue-Plaques/README.md

 **Conversational AI at each stop** — Chat with Claude about any figure from the detail page.
 Ask about a figures friends or where they drank a pint.
 Ask what Turing might have accomplished with AI.
 Extend the "story" in history.

 **Audio-first, eyes-free mode** — A gentle chime and on-device TTS as you walk: *"You're near 2 Warrington Crescent.
-Alan Turing lived here."* Heads up, earbuds in, immersed in the city.
-No screen required.
+Alan Turing lived here."* Heads up, earbuds in, glance down and hit the audio button for a brief synopsis about that person.

-**My Plaques collection** — Every plaque you visit unlocks in your personal collection.
-Share a card with friends, track your progress, explore themed routes.
-The "gotta catch 'em all" loop for cultural heritage.
+**My Plaques collection** — For collectors around the globe, blue plaques hold intrigue and challenge.
+Visiting a plaque in person automatically saves it to your collection.
+Users can share both walks and collected plaques with others.
+Should English Heritage decide to offer events and competitions, that's possible too.

-**Cultural data as AI capability** — These plaques aren't app content.
+**Cultural data as AI capability** — These plaques aren't just app content.
 They're a structured cultural dataset that becomes exponentially more valuable when exposed as AI capabilities via MCP.
 This prototype is a proof of concept for how any cultural institution could unlock their collections.

 ---

 ## See It for Yourself

 Screenshots tell part of the story.
-To see historical figures speak, feel the proximity nudges, and drag-to-reorder a walk in real time, a live demo is available on request.
+To appreciate the sensation of 'meeting' historical figures (and hearing them speak), a live demo is available on request.
 Get in touch at elizmyers@gmail.com.

 ---